DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/user-needs/user-needs.md

 As a project lead I need to check the information given by the relevant LA (local authority) on the LA proforma	so I can include any important information in my argument for HTB (headteacher board).

 ### PL2.07
-As a project lead I need to feel confident that the information I'm looking at is accurate and trustworthy so I can avoid making mistakes and doubting my work and decisions
+As a project lead I need to feel confident that the information I'm looking at is accurate and trustworthy so I can avoid making mistakes and doubting my work and decisions.

 ### PL2.08
 As a project lead I need to chceck the MAT (multi academy trust)/Sponsor template is up to date so I can update it if it's outdated.